detonus/calcpaba/README.md

 # Example library: calcpaba

-This sample calculator library with tests (mockito)
+This is sample calculator library with tests (mockito)